rstudio/databricks-ufo/README.md

 When creating a Databricks compute cluster, make sure to select the `ML Runtime` option and version `14.1`.
-You can also get the `cluster_id` from the URL of the cluster or from the JSON view of the compute cluster configuration.
+Be sure to [note the cluster ID](https://docs.databricks.com/en/workspace/workspace-details.html#cluster-url-and-id), which can be retrieved from the URL of the cluster or from the JSON view of the compute cluster configuration.
 The `cluster_id` will be saved and used to connect to the cluster, and install all the relevant packages.